Bayern and Wolfsburg stay on top, Weir scores wonder goal | DW | 14.02.2021

 The Blues won in the end thanks to goals by Lucy Bronze, Lauren Hemp and Caroline Weir.
 And the Weir goal was a true stunner, viewed over a million times on social media.
 The offensive midfielder got the ball near the penalty area, deceived United’s Jackie Groenen with a nice turn and then chipped the ball over goalkeeper Mary Earps.
 World class!

-Melanie Leupolz played in the women's Bundesliga for nearly 10 years before making the switch to Chelsea this past summer.
-She believes the English league is more attractive to watch than the German one.
+Melanie Leupolz played in the women's Bundesliga for nearly 10 years before making the switch to Chelsea last summer.
+She believes that the English league is more attractive to watch than the German one.